Picnic: Film

-Painting
+Paintings

 From the 1830s, Romantic American landscape paintings of spectacular scenery often included a group of picnickers in the foreground.
 An early American illustration of the picnic is Thomas Cole's The Pic-Nic of 1846 (Brooklyn Museum of Art).
 In it a guitarist serenades the genteel social group in the Hudson River Valley with the Catskills visible in the distance.
 Cole's well-dressed young picnickers having finished their repast, served from splint baskets on blue-and-white china, stroll about in the woodland and boat on the lake.